antoBit/antodev/src/blog/2021-03-13-w-s-and-no-im-not-swearing.md

 * matching email addresses
 * parsing HTML elements
-* extract pieces of informations from a log file
+* extract pieces of information from a log file

-... and more.
+... and more.\
+\
+So, whether you're a seasoned developer or just starting out in this world, I highly suggest you try out this tutorial and use *Regex101* as a reference and code generator for more complex regular expressions.\
+\
+I'll be diving more into this and I'll probably end up writing a follow-up, but for now, I'd say it's been a productive Saturday morning.